 Publishers shift to the in-house or white-label operational models because they deliver better inventory monetization, increased transparency, and control over operations, as well as the ability to sell premium advertising formats according to on individual terms.

-At the same time, even if companies manage to shift media purchases in-house (completely or partially), according to the survey they may experience troubles in switching to inhouse services.
-In order to create an ad network from scratch, for instance, enterprises will deal independently with technical and scalability issues along with development and necessary integrations.
-White Label as one of the most popular in-house trends, represents an affordable strategy that enables a company to acquire already developed, designed, tested, and hosted advertising and marketing products for business.
+At the same time, even if companies manage to shift media purchases in-house (completely or partially), according to the survey, they may experience troubles in switching to in-house services.
+To create an ad network from scratch, enterprises will deal independently with technical and scalability issues along with development and necessary integrations.
+White Label, one of the most popular in-house trends, represents an affordable strategy that enables a company to acquire already developed, designed, tested and hosted advertising and marketing products for business.
 Time to find out whether you need one too.

 You want to establish your own terms: (payment model/service quality/positioning)

-If you can sell and convey the value of the product to a consumer, the only way you can do it is to buy your own white-label platform or purchase existing already positioned advertising platform from the company.
-Here’s what white-label means in business: an ad tech provider sells a ready-made ad tech platform to the company then positions it, and resels to the publishers and advertisers under own brand.
-This way freshly-baked ad tech brand is free in terms of any business decisions: branding, promotion, service quality control, payment model (CPC, CPM, CPI or else).
+If you can sell and convey the product's value to a consumer, you can only buy your own white-label platform or purchase an existing already, positioned advertising platform from the company.
+Here’s what white-label means in business: an ad tech provider sells a ready-made ad tech platform to the company, then positions it, and resels to the publishers and advertisers under its own brand.
+This way, freshly-baked ad tech brand is free in terms of any business decisions: branding, promotion, service quality control, payment model (CPC, CPM, CPI, or else).

-This way white-label has all the advantages of ready-made platforms.
+This way, white-label has all the advantages of ready-made platforms.
 Buying an already positioned solution has certain restrictions.
 Apart from expensive pricing (as promotion is a product of marketers’ work and yearly maintained reputation), positioned platforms already have operation conditions customers are used for.
-Changing any of them, like for instance payment model, always entails risks that customers will be left unsatisfied or that some share of them will leave the platform.
+Changing any of them, like, for instance, the payment model, always entails risks that customers will be left unsatisfied or that some share of them will leave the platform.

 The self-self programmatic platform is a very flexible model for the new business.
-There’s also a chance to distinguish your service with exceptional quality standards, attract industry experts and professional advisors who will be running campaigns on behalf of your customers.
+There’s also a chance to distinguish your service with exceptional quality standards, and attract industry experts and professional advisors who will run campaigns on your customers' behalf.
 That is, to provide your customers with added value by launching a managed-serve solution.

 You want to reduce costs (commissions/margins/development expenditures)

-The fundamental advantage of the White-Label solution is that it helps to significantly optimize campaign budgets.
-Supply chains are quirky, while advertisers can see the total sums of money they pay for impressions, they can’t see what fractions of these payments really reach publishers.
-The programmatic advertising ecosystem is multilayered, the partners in it are interconnected.
+The White-Label solution's fundamental advantage is that it significantly helps optimize campaign budgets.
+Supply chains are quirky; while advertisers can see the total sums of money they pay for impressions, they can’t see what fractions of these payments reach publishers.
+The programmatic advertising ecosystem is multilayered; the partners in it are interconnected.
 Each middleman and third-party service provider can take a certain fraction of money for their service.

-Plus, each ad tech platform provider establishes its own margins and service commissions which creates additional complexity in understanding how the total sum is formed.
-If enterprise purchases solution like a white-label ad exchange, for instance, the owner is in charge of administration and the rest of internal operations, as well as demand and supply partners management.
+Plus, each ad tech platform provider establishes its own margins and service commissions, creating additional complexity in understanding how the total sum is formed.
+If an enterprise purchases a solution like a white-label ad exchange, for instance, the owner is in charge of administration and the rest of internal operations, as well as demand and supply partners management.

-There’s always an option to build such cost-saving solution from scratch, however, it will demand substantial investments that are already covered if you buy a white-label platform:
+There’s always an option to build such a cost-saving solution from scratch; however, it will demand substantial investments that are already covered if you buy a white-label platform: